pasqualerossi/42-School-Exam-Rank-05/C++ Module 00/README.md

-# Files
+# Excepted Files

-Assignment name  : cpp_module_00
+:one: Warlock.cpp

-Expected files   : Warlock.cpp Warlock.hpp
+:two: Warlock.hpp

-# Subject
+# Subject Text

 Make a Warlock class.
 It has to be in Coplien's form.